 Frequently asked questions about battery containers in agriculture

-How much electricity can I store in a battery container?
+How much power can I store in a battery container?

 Can I use a small container for one application?

-Yes, there are compact models for, for example, one barn or pumping installation.
+Yes, there are compact models for, for example, one barn or pump installation.

-Yes, via SDE++, EIA, and POP3, agricultural entrepreneurs can apply for subsidies.
+Yes, through SDE++, EIA, and POP3, you can apply for subsidies as an agricultural entrepreneur.

 How maintenance-sensitive is a battery container?